bonomali/documentation-2/virtual-machines/register-linux-machine/readme.md

 The location of the agent install script can be changed by navigating to **Identity** > **System Settings**.

-This task can be automated programmatically using our REST API’s for creating “Docker Servers” (https://dchq.readme.io/docs/dockerservers)
+This task can be automated programmatically using our REST API’s for creating [Docker Servers](https://dchq.readme.io/docs/dockerservers)